THE FOLLOWING MAY NOT BE REPRODUCED

 Well, I like to use "bad" looks that change to very appealing ones.
 What I mean by this is that I will choose a very basic, bland look that I can leave on for a time period so an audience gets used to it; then the next look will really wake up that audience to the lighting.

 The set had an interview area, a tree, staircase, fireplace, windows, and french-style double doors.
-Seen outside through the windows and doors were some outside scenes.
+Seen beyond the windows and doors were parts of the set that represented outside scenes.
 So my initial lighting was all open white light confined strictly to the interior.
 Much of it was top light so it presented a bland, unchanging, worklight atmosphere.
 The audience saw this for about a quarter to a third of the show's running time.

 Finally, the television show's director counted down from 10 to zero; at `zero', the show went live to an imaginary home audience.
-As the last four numbers were counted, there was a crossfade to a very three-dimensional, colourful look: The worklighting was gone, the set had shading and backlighting, the interview area was highlighted, lighting shone down the staircase from off stage, the tree, wreaths and fireplace all sparkled with little string lights, while the on-stage greenery had lights focused on it using a subtle green gel so as to make it pop under all the other lighting.
-Outside, the scenes were lighted in a nighttime winter look which really brought out the three-dimensionality of it all.
+As the last four numbers were counted, there was a crossfade to a very three-dimensional, colourful look: The work lighting was gone, the set had shading and backlighting, the interview area was highlighted, lighting shone down the staircase from off stage, the tree, wreaths and fireplace all sparkled with little string lights, while the on-stage greenery had lights focused on it using a subtle green gel so as to make that greenery look natural and not look washed out under all the other lighting.
+Outside, the scenes were lighted in a nighttime winter look which really brought out the three-dimensionality of the entire set.
 The change was very spectacular, and more so because the audience had been looking at the same set and actors under worklights for about 25 to 35 minutes.
 I love doing that to people!

 Later during the following months, I had a few unsolicited comments on that lighting change from persons who had attended one or more of the performances.
 It was nice to hear that people respond to such things enough for them to mention it to me.